Ripky: History

-Since 1958 Ripky has remained an urban-type settlement.
+In 1958, Ripky was designated an urban-type settlement.

 Until 18 July 2020, Ripky was the administrative center of Ripky Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Chernihiv Oblast to five.
 The area of Ripky Raion was merged into Chernihiv Raion.

-2022 Russian Invasion
+There were clashes in Ripky between the Ukrainian Armed Forces and the invading Russian Armed Forces in the area from 24 February 2022, with multiple Russian convoys destroyed in ongoing clashes.

-Clashes have been ongoing in Ripky between the Ukrainian Armed Forces and the invading Russian Armed Forces in the area since 24 February 2022, with multiple Russian convoys destroyed in ongoing clashes.
+Until 26 January 2024, Ripky was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Ripky became a rural settlement.